Interview by Marija Butkovic

 What are the challenges of being an entrepreneur in the niche you are in?
 How about being a female founder / entrepreneur?

-What are the projects you are currently working on?
+What are your projects you are currently working on?

-Is the #WomenInTech movement important to you, and if yes, why?
+Is #WomenInTech movement important to you and if yes, why?

 What is the most important piece of advice you can give to all female founders and female entrepreneurs out there?

-What will be the key trends in the wearable tech industry in the next 5 years, and where do you see it heading?
+What will be the key trends in the fashion tech and 3D printing industry in the next 5 years and where do you see it heading?

 This interview was conducted by Marija Butkovic, Digital Marketing and PR strategist, founder and CEO of Women of Wearables.
 She regularly writes and speaks on topics of wearable tech, fashion tech, IoT, entrepreneurship and diversity.
 Visit marijabutkovic.co.uk or follow Marija on Twitter @MarijaButkovic.